All Episodes

 I mean, you know, a substantial part of my library is information war, and then subset is Chinese information war, of which I've written three books on Chinese information war, right?

-So, but the so fast forwarding what that PLA officer told me in Taiwan about a decade ago, Masako and I, about year, year and a half, two years ago, we were in Roaton in uh in uh in Honduras, that's an island off Honduras, and and we had dinner.
+So, but the so fast-forwarding what that PLA officer told me in Taiwan about a decade ago, Masako and I, about a year, year and a half, two years ago, we were in Roatan in Honduras.

-We actually we were having dinner with a very interesting guy, and I asked him, Do you know anybody in the Honduran government or military who has been invited to China?
+We actually were having dinner with a very interesting guy, and I asked him, Do you know anybody in the Honduran government or military who has been invited to China?

-And he said, Yes, a good friend of mine who happened to be a retired, and what with what I tell you here, people could easily find out who he is.
+And with what I tell you here, people could easily find out who he is.

-He was basically the equivalent of their chairman of the joint chiefs.
+He was basically the equivalent of their chairman of the Joint Chiefs.

-So he was unfortunately on mainland Honduras.
+So, he was unfortunately on mainland Honduras.

-So I said, Well, let's get him a plane ticket.
+So, I said, Well, let's get him a plane ticket.

-So he flew in.
+So, he flew in.

-So the next night we had dinner with this general, right?
+So, the next night we had dinner with this general, right?

-He's like their chairman of the joint chiefs.
+He's like their chairman of the Joint Chiefs.

 He's of Chinese descent, right?

-I think his grandfather came over in about 1923, and he got invited back to China, And he numerous times, and he's all in the Honduran news, you know, with Chinese descent.
+And he numerous times, and he's all in the Honduran news, you know, with Chinese descent.

 This is what they do, right?